 - Permanently delete the gadget from your dashboard.

 The maximum number of gadgets allowed in the dashboard is 20.
 The maximum number of bars in a column/bar chart is 20.
 Data is truncated but still visible in the Drill Down dialog box by clicking on a bar in the chart.
-If multiple Group By fields is selected, the maximum number of bars is 64 (or 108 if you are doing a time series grouping).
+If multiple Group By or Measure By fields is selected, the maximum number of bars is 64 (or 108 if you are doing a time series grouping).
 Data will be arranged so each cluster of bars has the same exact subset of categories.
 For example, if you are grouping by a Date Field and a Lookup, the Lookup values will be truncated to accommodate for 64 bars.

 Each gadget is made of: